 Probabilistic Retrieval of All-Day Overlapping Cloud Microphysical Properties

-• Approximately 25% of clouds globally are overlapping clouds, critical for the Earth’s radiation budget and weather system evolution.
-However, traditional physical methods fail to retrieve all-day cloud microphysical properties from passive remote sensing satellites due to their complex vertical structure, which remains challenging.
-To address this, we propose Diff-IR, a probabilistic deep learning model to retrieve overlapping cloud microphysical properties from Aqua satellite’s thermal infrared channels.
-Evaluation shows Diff-IR excels in cloud phase classification with 88.18% overall accuracy and 76.08% multi-layer cloud precision rate during the daytime, the model retrieves upper-layer ice clouds with RMSEs of 6.66 µm for cloud effective radius (CER) and 2.78 for cloud optical thickness (COT), and lower-layer water clouds with RMSEs of 19.60 µm (CER) and 11.75 (COT).
-Diff-IR outperforms the deterministic model with the same input during the daytime, particularly in capturing probabilistic distributions.
+• Globally, approximately 25% of clouds are considered overlapping, which are critical to the Earth’s radiation budget and the evolution of weather systems.
+However, traditional physical methods fail to retrieve all-day overlapping cloud microphysical properties from passive remote-sensing satellites due to their complex vertical structure, which remains an ongoing challenge.
+To address this, we propose a probabilistic deep learning model to retrieve overlapping cloud microphysical properties from the Aqua satellite’s thermal infrared channels and integrate this algorithm into DaYu CLoud Analysis System (DaYu-CLAS), with the model referred to as OverlapCloudDiff.
+The results show that DaYu-CLAS excels in cloud-phase classification with an overall accuracy of 88.18% and a multi-layer cloud precision rate of 76.08% during the daytime, while the model retrievals for upper-layer ice clouds yield RMSEs of 6.66 µm for cloud effective radius (CER) and 2.78 for cloud optical thickness (COT), and lower-layer water clouds with RMSEs of 19.60 µm (CER) and 11.75 (COT).
+DaYu-CLAS outperforms the deterministic model with the same input during the daytime, particularly in capturing probabilistic distributions.
 Additionally, generating diverse ensemble members helps the model estimate uncertainty, enhancing retrieval reliability.

 • loading